ansonparker/Crooked-Teeth/README.md

 Examples
 --------

-See [http://ansonparker.github.com/Crooked-Teeth] for a demo of Crooked Teeth in action
+[View the demo site](http://ansonparker.github.com/Crooked-Teeth) for examples of Crooked Teeth in action.

 To-Do
 -----